eclipse-sumo/sumo/docs/web/docs/NETCONVERT.md

 ---
-title: NETCONVERT
+title: netconvert
-permalink: /NETCONVERT/
+permalink: /netconvert/
 ---

 # From 30.000 feet

-**NETCONVERT** imports digital road networks from different sources and generates road networks that can be used by other tools from the package.
+**netconvert** imports digital road networks from different sources and generates road networks that can be used by other tools from the package.